Wavepackets on de Sitter spacetime: Solutions of the wave equation

 The terms $\tensor[_\alpha]{\chi}{^{\rho,m}_{l_1,\ldots,l_{n-2}}}$ form a square summable sequence, hence they span a Hilbert space.
 The inverse transform is given by

 These two coordinate systems will be used in the analysis of wavepackets.
-The Fourier transform presented here is known in the literature as ``Fourier\hyp{}Helgason transform''.
-It was originally formulated by Harish\hyp{}Chandra (see \cite{Harish-Chandra_I-58,Harish-Chandra_II-58}) as a transformation on functions defined on a homogeneous space acted upon by a semi\hyp{}simple Lie group (as the Lorentz group).
-Later it received a more geometric interpretation by Helgason (see \cite{Helgason68,Warner-II}).
+The Fourier transform presented here is known in the literature as ``Fourier--Helgason transform''.
+It was originally formulated by Harish-Chandra (see \cite{Harish-Chandra_I-58,Harish-Chandra_II-58}) as a transformation on functions defined on a homogeneous space acted upon by a semi-simple Lie group (as the Lorentz group).
+Later it received a more geometric interpretation by Helgason (see~\cite{Helgason68,Warner-II}).
 We will call it here simply ``Fourier transform''.